 Whether you’re a newbie or have been in the business game for a while, there are times when you think: Shit, I haven’t got any new clients 😬

-I’ve got some huge gaps in my diary at the moment (and yes, it’s a bit pant-wettingly scary) but I’m not one to rest on my soggy laurels so thought I’d share the steps I’m taking to attract new clients…
+I know what it’s like to have huge yawning gaps in your diary (and yes, it’s a bit pant-wettingly scary) but I was never one to rest on my soggy laurels so here are the steps I took to attract new clients…

 1) Get crystal clear on who you’re for and the results you get